DWesterdijk/RPG_Like_Game/InflationRPGKnockoff/README.md

 I wanted to make an RPG game, and every rpg game needs an Inventory, and that is exactly what I did here.

 ## Features
-GUI-drawn Inventory
+-GUI-drawn Inventory
-Drag and Drop
+-Drag and Drop
-On-Hover Tooltip
+-On-Hover Tooltip

 ## Software Analysis
 I was looking around at all the possible engines/platforms/languages to make this Inventory system on.